BOJ to continue monetary easing to achieve inflation target

-TOKYO, April 12 (Reuters) - Bank of Japan deputy governor Shinichi Uchida said on Wednesday the central bank will continue monetary easing in order to achieve its 2% inflation target sustainably and stably, while supporting the economy and wage hikes.
+Ueda's repeated pledge to stand pat on policy may dim any expectations for reversing the BOJ's easy money stance anytime soon, particularly when global markets remain jittery about the risk of contagion from U.S. and European banking sector troubles.

+Uchida said Japanese financial institutions are equipped with sufficient capital and fund-raising bases, making any impact from Western banking problems since March "limited."

-Uchida was speaking at a trust associations' annual gathering on behalf of Governor Kazuo Ueda, who is in Washington to attend the International Monetary Fund (IMF) and World Bank group's spring meetings.
+Uchida was reading a speech at an annual gathering of trust associations on behalf of Governor Kazuo Ueda, who is traveling to Washington to attend the International Monetary Fund (IMF) and World Bank group's spring meetings.

+"The pace of price hikes is expected to slow towards the middle of this fiscal year due to government steps to curb energy prices and as the effects of companies passing on costs wane," Uchida said.

+"The BOJ will continue with monetary easing so as to achieve the price stability target in a sustainable and stable manner, while supporting the economy together with wage hikes."

 (Reporting by Tetsushi Kajimoto; Editing by Jacqueline Wong)